stensdens/boston-housing-price-predictor/README.md

 Then clone the project

-build it executing make all
+build it by executing make all

+then you can run it via python app.py

+you can perform a prediction by executing the script make_prediction.sh